dbadoy/signature/README.md

 `e.g. "0xa9059cbb" -> transfer(address,uint256)` <br>

-Actually, 'ethereum-lists' is tied to '4byte.directory', and the difference is that '4byte.directory' is more real-time('ethereum-lists' has fewer signatures than '4byte.directory').
+'ethereum-lists' is tied to '4byte.directory', and the difference is that '4byte.directory' is more real-time('ethereum-lists' has fewer signatures than '4byte.directory').
 However, it's better for API users to have more endpoint options than one (4byte.directory, github.com, openchain.xyz).

 ### They have (2023-05-15)
 ethereum-lists: `915,173` <br>